dspivak/dependent-types/poly-universes.lagda.md

 Dependent types form a logical system with syntax, rules of computation, and robust categorical semantics.
 In \cite{awodey2014natural,awodey2018polynomial}, Awodey and later Newstead show that there is a strong connection between dependent type theory and polynomial functors, via their concept of *natural models*, which cleanly solve the problem of *strictififying* certain identities that typically hold only up to isomorphism in arbitrary categories, but must hold *strictly* in order for these to soundly model dependent type theory.
 The solution to this problem offered by Awodey and Newstead makes use of the type-theoretic concept of a *universe*.
 Such universes then turn out to naturally be regarded as polynomial functors on a suitably-chosen category of presheaves, satisfying a certain *representability* condition.

 Although the elementary structure of natural models is thus straightforwardly described by considering them as objects in a category of polynomial functors, Awodey and Newstead were ultimately led outside of this category in order to fully explicate those parts of natural models that require identities to hold only *up to isomorphism*, rather than strictly.
 There is thus an evident tension between *strict* and *weak* identities that has not yet been fully resolved in the story of natural models.
-In the present work, we build on Awodey and Newstead's work to fully resolve this impasse by showing how type universes can be fully axiomatized in terms of polynomial functors, by working with polynomial functors internally in the language of *Homotopy Type Theory* (HoTT).
+In the present work, we build on Awodey and Newstead's work to fully resolve this impasse by showing how type universes can be fully axiomatized in terms of polynomial functors, by working with polynomial functors internally in the language of *Homotopy Type Theory* (HoTT) \cite{Voevodsky:2013a}.
 We thus come full circle from Awodey's original motivation to develop natural models *of* Homotopy Type Theory, to describing natural models *in* Homotopy Type Theory.

 The ability for us to tell the story of natural models as set entirely in the category of polynomial functors has a great simplifying effect upon the resultant theory, and reveals many additional structures, both of polynomial universes, and of the category of polynomial functors as a whole.
 As an illustration of this, we show how every polynomial universe $u$, regarded as a polynomial pseudomonad with additional structure, gives rise to self-distributive law $u\tri u\to u\tri u$, which in particular witnesses the usual distributive law of dependent products over dependent sums.